kubeflow/website/content/docs/gke/deploy/oauth-setup.md

    * In the **Name** box enter any name for your OAuth client ID.
 This is *not* the name of your application nor the name of your Kubeflow deployment.
 It's just a way to help you identify the OAuth client ID.
-   * In the **Authorized redirect URIs** box, enter the following (if not already exists):
+   * In the **Authorized redirect URIs** box, enter the following (if it's not already present in the list of authorized redirect URIs):

         ```
         https://iap.googleapis.com/v1/oauth/clientIds/<CLIENT_ID>:handleRedirect
         ```
-        * `<CLIENT_ID>` is the name for your OAuth client ID.
+        * `<CLIENT_ID>` is the OAuth client ID, something like `XXX.apps.googleusercontent.com`.
-        * Note that the url is not depending on kubeflow deployement and its endpoint, so mulitple kubeflow deployments can share the same oauth client without modifying redirect URIs.
+        * Note that the URI is not dependent on the Kubeflow deployment or endpoint.
+Multiple Kubeflow deployments can share the same OAuth client without the need to modify the redirect URIs.
     * Here's an example of the completed form:
       <img src="/docs/images/oauth-credential.png"
         alt="OAuth credentials"